apache/brpc/docs/en/vars.md

 ## Check out timing diagrams.

-You can click most of numerical bvar to check out the timing diagram.
-Every clickable bvar store values in the recent `60s/60m/24h/30d`, *174* numbers in total。It takes about 1M memory when there are 1000 clickable bvars.
+You can click most of numerical bvars to check out their timing diagrams.
+Each clickable bvar stores value in the recent `60s/60m/24h/30d`, *174* numbers in total。It takes about 1M memory when there are 1000 clickable bvars.

 ![img](../images/vars_3.gif)

 ## Calculate and check out percentiles

-A percentile indicats the value below a given percentage of samples in a group of samples.
-E.g. there are 1000 in a very time window，The 500-th in the sorted set(1000 * 50%) is the value 50%-percentile(says median),  the number at the 990-th is 99%-percentile(1000 * 99%)，the number at 999-th is 99.9%-percentile.
-Percentiles shows more formation about the latency distribution than average latency, which is very important for you are calculating the SAL of the service.
-The 99.9% percentile of latency limits the usage of the service rather than the average latency.
+A percentile indicates the value below which a given percentage of samples in a group of samples fall.
+E.g. there are 1000 in a very time window，The 500th in the sorted set(1000 * 50%) is the value of 50%-percentile(a.k.a median), the number at the 990-th is 99%-percentile(1000 * 99%)，the number at 999-th is 99.9%-percentile.
+Percentiles show more information about the latency distribution than average latency, which is very important when calculating SAL.
+Usually 99.9%-percentile of latency limits the usage of the service rather than the average latency.

 Percentiles can be plotted as a CDF curve or a timing diagram.

 ![img](../images/vars_4.png)

 The diagram above is a CDF curve.
 The vertical axis is the value of latency and the horizontal axis is the percentage of value less than the one at vertical axis.
 Obviously, this diagram is plotted by percentiles from 10% to 99.99%。 For example, the vertical axis value corresponding to the horizontal axis at 50% is 50%-percentile of the quantile value.
 CDF is short for [Cumulative Distribution Function](https://en.wikipedia.org/wiki/Cumulative_distribution_function).
 When we choose a vertical axis value `x`, the corresponding horizontal axis means "the ratio of the value <= `x`".
 If the numbers are randomly sampled, it stands for "*the probability* of value <= `x`”, which is exacly the definition of distribution.
 The derivative of the CDF is a [PDF(probability density function)](https://en.wikipedia.org/wiki/Probability_density_function).
 In other words, if we divide the vertical axis of the CDF into a number of small segments, calculating the difference between the corresponding values at the at both ends and use the difference as a new horizontal axis, it would draw the PDF curve, just as the *(horizontal) normal distribution* or *Poisson distribution*.
 The density of median will be significantly higher than the long tail in PDF curve.
 However we care more about the long tail.
-As a result, most system tests shows CDF curve rather than PDF curve.
+As a result, most system tests show CDF curves rather than PDF curves.

-Some simple rules to judge if it is a *good* CDF curve
+Some simple rules to check if it is a *good* CDF curve

 - The flatter the better.
-It's the best that the CDF curve is just a horizontal line which indicates that there's  no waiting, congestion nor pausing.
-Of course it's impossible practically.
+It's best if the CDF curve is just a horizontal line, which indicates that there's no waiting, congestion nor pausing.
+Of course it's impossible actually.
 - The more narrow after 99% the better, which shows the range of long tail.
-And it's a very important part in the SLA of most system.
-For example, if a indicator of a storage system is "99.9% of read should finish in *xx milliseconds*"), the maintainer cares about the value at 99.9%; If a indicater of a search system is "99.99% of requests should finish in *xx milliseconds*), you should care about the value at 99.99%.
+And it's a very important part in SLA of most system.
+For example, if one of indicators in storage system is "*99.9%* of read should finish in *xx milliseconds*"), the maintainer should care about the value at 99.9%; If one of indicaters in search system is "*99.99%* of requests should finish in *xx milliseconds*), maintainers should care about the value at 99.99%.

 It is a good CDF curve if the gradient is small and the tail is narrow.

 ![img](../images/vars_5.png)

-It's a timing diagram of percentiles above, which consists of four curves.
-The horizontal axis is the time and the vertical axis of the curves from top to bottom is the latency at 99.9%/99%/90%/50%-percentiles.
+It's a timing diagram of percentiles above, consisting of four curves.
+The horizontal axis is the time and the vertical axis is the latency.
+The curves from top to bottom show the timing disgram of latency at 99.9%/99%/90%/50%-percentiles.
 The color from top to bottom is also more and more shallow (from orange to yellow).
-You can slide the mouse on the curve to read the corresponding data at different time.
+You can move the mouse on over curves to read the corresponding data at different time.
 The number shows above means "The `99%`-percentile of latency before `39` seconds is `330` microseconds".
-The curve of 99.99% percentile is not show  in this diagram since it's significantly higher than the others, which makes the other four curves hard to tell.
-You can click the bvars whose names end with "*_latency_9999*" to check the 99.99%-percentile along, and you can also check out curves of 50%,90%,99%,99.9% percentiles along in the same ways.
+The curve of 99.99% percentile is not counted in this diagram since it's usually significantly higher than the others which would make the other four curves hard to tell.
+You can click the bvars whose names end with "*_latency_9999*" to check the 99.99%-percentile along, and you can also check out curves of 50%,90%,99%,99.9% percentiles along in the same way.
 The timing digram shows the trends of percentiles, which is very helpful when you are analyzing the performance of the system.

 brpc calculates latency distributed of the services.
 Users don't need to do this by themselves.
 The result is like the following piecture.